EddieIsBored/minecraft-server-backup-script/README.md

 # minecraft-server-backup-script

-This script stops a minecraft server from running, .gz's it up and deletes any backups > 3 days old.
+This script stops a minecraft server from running, .gz's the world folder up and deletes any backups > 3 days old from the Backups folder.

 Used for my Oracle Minecraft instance setup.
 Only tested on Python 3.8.